The Assistant Teacher Program

 OPS SUPERVISORS

-Dedicated faculty members participate in the training workshop and/or supervise the approximately one dozen Assistant Teachers who teach our students in the Oral Practice Sessions.
-These faculty members include: Professors Aliaga (Spanish), Avery (Japanese), Erotopoulos (French), Gerety (Italian), Ginzburg (Russian), Goldfield (French), Hamed (Arabic), Quaglia (Brazilian Portuguese), Skubly (French), Syssoeva (Russian), Wilkinson (German), and Xiao (Chinese).
+Dedicated faculty members participate in the training workshop and/or supervise the several Assistant Teachers who teach our students in the Oral Practice Sessions.
+These faculty members include: Profs.
+Adrada Rafael and Arango-Martin (Spanish), Erotopoulos (French), Farrell (Brazilian Portuguese), Goldfield (French), Syssoeva (Russian), Wilkinson (German), and Xiao (Chinese).

 WORKSHOP INFORMATION

-Click on the link in this sentence for information on the next AT/OPS Workshop.
+Click on the link in this sentence for information on a typical AT/OPS Workshop.

-To see highlights of some of our AT mid-term meetings, click here: AT Meeting 2002F AT Meeting 2003S AT Meeting 2003F
+To see highlights of some of our AT meetings, click here: AT Meeting 2002F AT Meeting 2003S AT Meeting 2003F AT Farewell 2011S

 REPORTS AND NEWS ARTICLES ON THE AT/OPS PROGRAM

-To read about grants, assistantships and other honors received by AT/OPS alumni click here: Fulbrights in Germany; French grants, including James Costa ’06 (Italy), David Gorman ’03 (Teaching Assistantship, Germany) and Kelly Comiskey ’03 and Laura Beauregard ’03 (Teaching Assistantships, France).
-Other Fairfield news articles on the AT/OPS Program include the following: Xiomara Morales ’00 and M.A. ’03; Carol Chiodo ’06 (now a graduate student in Italian at Yale), and the AT/OPS Program article in the University’s magazine, Fairfield Now.
+To read about grants, assistantships and other honors received by AT/OPS alumni click on any links provided here: Fulbrights in Germany; French grants, including James Costa ’06 (Italy), David Gorman ’03 (Teaching Assistantship, Germany), Kelly Comiskey ’03 and Laura Beauregard ’03 (French Government Teaching Assistantships).
+Other Fairfield news articles on the AT/OPS Program include the following: Xiomara Morales ’00 and M.A. ’03; Carol Chiodo ’06 (recent Ph.D. in Italian at Yale), and the AT/OPS Program article in the University’s magazine, Fairfield Now.

 For more information on the AT/OPS Program, please contact Dr. Joel Goldfield at: jgoldfield@stagweb.fairfield.edu.